Movies

 The origin story

 Everyone and their mum has heard that After started as a Harry Styles fan fiction.
 And that this made people mad.
 What a lot of people do not know is that this isn’t the whole story.
-I can see how only knowing it was based on someone’s look can seem like such a mundane problem.
-This however isn’t the problem dare I same most have with the story.
+I can see how only knowing it was based on someone’s looks can seem like such a mundane problem.
+This however isn’t the problem dare I say most have with the story.
 I have heard that people didn’t like the mature content of the story which is fair enough.
 That isn’t my problem with the story.
 Oh no, my problem is bigger than that.
-I think it is important to know that just because a story get a lot of reads.
+I think it is important to know that just because a story gets a lot of reads.
 Just because a lot of people buy a book.
-Just because people do enjoy a certain books does not mean that the book is good necessarily, or that they give off a good message.
+Just because people do enjoy a certain book does not mean that the book is good necessarily, or that they give off a good message.
 And that I precisely my problem.
-I already here you say it; a story doesn’t necessarily have to give off a good message.
-However when your main demographic is vulnerable teens, I think caution is needed.
-The autor of this book is probably a really nice woman.
-She probably didn’t mean harm.
-And being open and honest here I do have some cognitive dissonance with this book as I enjoy the story.
+I already hear you say it; a story doesn’t necessarily have to give off a good message.
+However, when your main demographic is vulnerable teens, I think caution is needed.
+The author of this book is probably a nice woman, she probably didn’t mean harm.
+And being open and honest here I do have some cognitive dissonance with this book as I enjoy reading the story.
 Some bits are a bit weird which make me laugh.
 But the flow of the story is done well (although the chapter cuts are weird but this is what a fan-fiction gives you).
 The story truly isn’t half bad.
 Having said this, I am not 13 or 14 or even 12.
 I am not a young boy or girl in my room reading/watching/listening to this story and thinking that this is what love is.
 That true love shows itself the way this material is trying to make it seem.
-And I know that this book has mature content and I know that you might say that children will therefor not read it.
+And I know that this book has mature content and I know that you might say that children will therefore not read it.
 But honestly, has that even slowed you down?
-Besides this, it all depends on your maturity their might be 25 year olds out their waiting for a love like this.
-Love, and I want to make this very clear.
-Love shouldn’t be like this.
+It never stopped a teen either.
+Love, and I want to make this very clear, love shouldn’t be like this.
 No one on this whole planet should ever treat you the way these people treat each other (the book is far worse than the film).
-I know that a lot of people say that even though there is fighting, cheating and lies that at the end of the day they are meant to be together.
+I know that a lot of people say that even though there is fighting, cheating, and lies at the end of the day they are meant to be together.
 This is all fine, as it is a story.
 If someone treats you this way, no matter your age, no matter how long you have been together.
 You have to know, this is your sign; YOU DESERVE SO MUCH BETTER.
 It doesn’t matter if ‘they bring out the worst in each other’ this isn’t funny.
-Children should always know, that they deserved to be treated well.
+Children should always know, that they deserve to be treated well.
 This is, in my opinion not a story that teaches that.
 It teaches the complete opposite.
-And I personally belief this to be harmful.
-You can obviously disagree (respectfully), but I can’t not stress enough that you are worth it, you deserve to be treated well.
+And I personally believe this to be harmful.
+You can obviously disagree (respectfully), but I can’t stress enough that you are worth it, you deserve to be treated well.
 You deserve a love story better than this one, everyone does.

 What is this movie about?